State Approves Surfside Crossing Development As Town Announces New Legal Challenge

 JohnCarl McGrady •

-The state Housing Appeals Committee (HAC) has issued a final ruling in favor of the proposed 156-unit housing development known as Surfside Crossing, but the town has announced it will appeal the ruling to the Superior Court.
+The state Housing Appeals Committee (HAC) has issued a final ruling in favor of the proposed 156-unit housing development known as Surfside Crossing, but the town and an island advocacy group have announced they will appeal the ruling to the Superior Court.

 The embattled project, first proposed in 2018, has spent the better part of eight years at the center of a protracted legal fight between opponents and developers Jamie Feeley and Josh Posner.